acentswap/docs2-wiki/products/yield-farming/crosschain-farming/faq.md

 ### What happened during the deposit, harvest and withdrawal?

-AcentSwap crosschain farming is like using a "stand-in" LP token to farm on the BNB Chain, with the same AcentSwap MasterChef.
-The ADE rewards are calculated and distributed on BNB Chain, controlled and guarded by the same MasterChef contract.
+AcentSwap crosschain farming is like using a "stand-in" LP token to farm on the Acent Mainnet, with the same AcentSwap MasterChef.
+The ADE rewards are calculated and distributed on Acent Mainnet, controlled and guarded by the same MasterChef contract.

 #### Upon Deposit:

 1. Users request depositing LP tokens on farming blockchains (like Ethereum).
 2. LP tokens are being transferred to farming vault contracts.
-3. Celer message bus is utilised to deliver the "deposit" message to BNB Chain.
+3. Celer message bus is utilised to deliver the "deposit" message to Acent Mainnet.
-4. An executor on BNB Chain mints the same amount of farming tokens as "stand-ins", and then deposits them into the farms.
+4. An executor on Acent Mainnet mints the same amount of farming tokens as "stand-ins", and then deposits them into the farms.

 #### Upon Harvesting:

-Since ADE rewards are calculated and distributed on BNB Chain.
-Users can claim their ADE rewards with a single BNB Chain transaction without the need for cross-chain operations.
+Since ADE rewards are calculated and distributed on Acent Mainnet.
+Users can claim their ADE rewards with a single Acent Mainnet transaction without the need for cross-chain operations.

 #### Upon Withdrawal:

 1. Users request withdrawing LP tokens on farming blockchains (like Ethereum).
-2. Celer message bus is utilised to deliver the "withdraw" message to BNB Chain.
+2. Celer message bus is utilised to deliver the "withdraw" message to Acent Mainnet.
-3. An executor on BNB Chain withdraws the farming tokens from the farms, burns those tokens, transfers the earned ADE to users, and utilises the Celer message bus to deliver the confirmation message back to the original farming blockchain.
+3. An executor on Acent Mainnet withdraws the farming tokens from the farms, burns those tokens, transfers the earned ADE to users, and utilises the Celer message bus to deliver the confirmation message back to the original farming blockchain.
 4. An executor on the farming blockchain confirms everything and then releases the LP tokens from the vault contracts.